d22samma/mobileapp-programming-preferences/README.md

 # Assignment 6: Shared preferences
 ## Read data and show shared data from SecondActivity in MainActivity
+Use Variables to declare SharedPreferences.
+During void onCreate() it is getting the SharedPreferences when the application starts.
+During protected void resume() it is getting SharedPreferences every time a new activity starts inside the application.

 ## SecondActivity that can be opened from MainActivity
+We can move between activities by using a button inside Main activity with intent that say we want to move to SecondActivity.
+To move backwards we can add a parentActivityName inside the activity named Second activity in the Android manifest to mention that the parent of second Activity correspond Main Activity.

 ## Data to Shared Preferences using EditText
+Inside Second activity we have a editText.
+The EditText value  correspond the value we send to our SharedPreference.
+The EditText value saves by clicking the Save Button.
+The Save Button trigger a function called save.
+The save function finds the value of EditText and stores the value inside the storage of the SharedPreferences by using myPreferenceEditor.apply();.

 ## Code Examples
 **Read Data**